 The California State University offers a life-changing education for one of the most affordable tuitions in the country.
 Students learn from world-class faculty, gain valuable hands-on experiences and receive strong career advising to ensure they graduate job-ready.

-The CSU plays a critical role in providing future leaders with the skills and knowledge they’ll need to thrive in the workforce and help drive California’s economy.
-The CSU produces nearly half the state’s bachelor’s degrees, sending more than 132,000 job-ready graduates into the workforce each year.
+The CSU plays a critical role in providing future leaders with the skills and knowledge they will need to thrive in the workforce and help drive California’s economy.
+More than 4,100 degree programs align with the state’s workforce demands in fields such as business management, engineering and health care.

-The CSU strives to create a welcoming environment for all members of its campus communities.
-This commitment to inclusive excellence is manifested in students who make up the most ethnically, economically and academically diverse student body in the nation, attaining higher levels of success than ever as graduation rates continue to reach all-time highs.
-The CSU is an engine of social mobility as those students receive high-quality educations that propel them into higher economic strata.
+With the most ethnically, economically and academically diverse student body in the nation, the CSU strives to create a welcoming environment for all members of its campus communities.
+A CSU education acts as an engine of social mobility, propelling students and their families into higher economic strata following graduation.
 The CSU provides more than half of all undergraduate degrees earned by California’s Latinx, African American and Native American students combined.
-Twenty-one of 23 CSUs are currently recognized by the Department of Education as Hispanic-Serving Institutions (HSIs), colleges and universities with a Latinx student enrollment of at least 25%.
+Twenty-one CSU campuses are currently recognized by the Department of Education as Hispanic-Serving Institutions (HSIs), colleges and universities with a Latinx student enrollment of at least 25 percent.

 The CSU was created in 1960 under the California Master Plan for Higher Education.
 The CSU draws its students from the top third of the state’s high school graduates and is California’s primary undergraduate teaching institution.
-Continuing to expand its educational scope and help meet California’s workforce demands for skilled professionals, the CSU offers independent doctorates in audiology, education, nursing practice, occupational therapy and physical therapy programs at numerous campuses.
-The Doctor of Philosophy is also offered through a joint partnership with other public and private universities in California.
+In continuing to expand its educational scope and help meet the state’s workforce demands for skilled professionals, the CSU offers independent doctorates in audiology, education, nursing practice, occupational therapy and physical therapy, and will soon offer the Doctor of Public Health program.